achimmihca/UniInject/README.md

 You might also be interested in the [introduction from the Zenject library](https://github.com/modesttree/Zenject#theory), which is another DI library for Unity.

-If you are interested in a bit of history on DI and the approach taken by other (Java) libs then I recommend you the first minutes of [this talk](https://www.youtube.com/watch?v=oK_XtfXPkqw) from Google Developers on YouTube.
-The talk covers a bit of Spring and XML bean definitions, Google Guice (UniInject and Zenject are similar to Guice), and Dagger 2.

-# Why UniInject
+## Why UniInject?

-- Less boilerplate code to get instances
-- Better testability
-- The same approach (the Inject-annotation) can be used to get an instance via Unity search methods (e.g. GetComponent, GetComponentInChildren) or from custom bindings
+- The same Inject-annotation can be used to get an instance
-- Binding values can be done using normal MonoBehaviours that implement the IBinder interface (examples below)
-- Injection is finished after the Awake() method, such that the injected values can be used in the Start() and OnEnable() methods for setup logic
-- Hierarchy of different injection contexts (e.g. for Player1 and Player2)
-- The values of GetComponent, GetComponentInChildren, etc. are mockable.
-    - Thus, for tests the scene hierarchy can be simulated.
-- Manual injection of newly created instances
+    - from custom bindings
+    - from components (e.g. GetComponent, GetComponentInChildren)
+    - from VisualElements (when using Unity's new UIToolkit / UXML / UIDocument)
 - Field, property, method and constructor injection
 - Cyclic dependencies are handled (except for constructor injection)
 - Optional injection
     - Marking something as optional will not throw an Exception when no value is present
 - Custom key for injection
     - The default is the type of the field that should be injected
+- Hierarchy of different injection contexts (e.g. for Player1 and Player2)
+- Scene injection is finished after the Awake() method, such that the injected values can be used in the Start() and OnEnable() methods for further setup logic
+- The values of GetComponent, GetComponentInChildren, etc. are mockable.
+    - Thus, for tests the scene hierarchy can be simulated.
+- Custom bindings can be created using normal MonoBehaviours that implement the IBinder interface
-- Static check in Edit Mode that there is a value for every symbol, which should be injected
+- Static validation in Edit Mode that there is a value for every symbol, which should be injected
 - Mark fields that are set in the inspector via the InjectedInInspector-annotation.
-    This will check that a value has actually been provided (throw if null).
-    Furthermore it makes origin of values easier to grasp.
+    - It makes the origin of values easier to grasp.
+    - The static validation can check that a non-null value has been set in such an annotated field.
+- Calling injection methods is also possible in edit-mode (e.g. calling SceneInjectionManager.DoInjection())
 - UniInject provides you with tools for DI that you can adapt for your own needs.
     - Build upon the given logic to change when, how, and what is injected.
     - The included SceneInjectionManager is a good starting point for inspiration.

-The following is **not supported** (yet):

-- Injection during Edit Mode

-# Other Dependency Injection Libraries for Unity3D
+## Other Dependency Injection Libraries for Unity3D

 Before setting for a DI library, also check out these projects
 - [Zenject](https://github.com/modesttree/Zenject)